 Scottsdale Spring Training 101

 Spring Training is a big deal around here.
-If this is your first time experiencing a game, there are some things you should know.
+If this is your first time experiencing a game (whether it's the Giants, Diamondbacks or Rockies), there are some things you should know.
 Let's walk through some of the basics:

 Know Your Seating Options